Whidbey Island Washington, Deception Pass bridge over green Pacific Northwest waters at golden hour

 Family Business Mid-Range

-"The reliable Oak Harbor option — pool, parking, predictable rooms, twelve minutes to Deception Pass and the NAS gate."
+"The reliable Oak Harbor chain option (formerly the Harbor Plaza), pool, parking, predictable rooms, minutes from Deception Pass and the NAS gate."

 7.9